cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 * apply a configuration from a TestSettings object
 * perform device detection
 * use the TestSettings object to restore the previous settings either directly or by letting its destructor be called.

+### DeviceDiscoveryInfo

+This class contains a set of fields that store strongly typed QSettings values.
+It also provides methods to read and write the values it knows about from and to a QSettings object.

+It is used in conjunction with a TestSettings object to write a configuration during a test.

 ## Writing a device detection test